-Oklahoma based Taika Waitaki pilot ordered to series
+Oklahoma based Taika Waititi pilot ordered to series

 The half-hour comedy series from Taika Waititi and Sterlin Harjo Reservation Dogs follows four Native teenagers in rural Oklahoma who spend their days committing crime and fighting it.
 The pilot filmed in Oklahoma in September 2020, and has since been ordered to series by FX.